rebma-io/lab/docs/3D/joining-parts.md

 Honestly, you can just screw a lot of screws in, and certainly a [self-tapping screws](https://en.wikipedia.org/wiki/Self-tapping_screw) should work.
-Unfortunately, this is not a super repeatable process, and
+Unfortunately, this is not a super repeatable process, and should really only be used if you plan to remove it once or twice at most.

 ### Tapping Holes